nesaorg/Equivariant-Encryption-for-AI/CONTEST.md

    * A daily leaderboard on the portal shows your current standing.

 6. **Day’s End:**
-   * At the end of the day, we announce the daily winner and share a leaderboard summary.
+   * At the end of the next day, we announce the daily winner and share a leaderboard summary.

 7. **Grand Finale:**
    * Perfectly decode all tokens on a given day and provide your code to earn the grand prize.
-   * We will make a special announcement for your achievement, and the contest concludes.
+   * We will make a special announcement for your achievement, and the competition concludes.

 ### Why Participate?
 * **Test Your Skills**: Apply decoding strategies and techniques to a very challenging problem.